Francescolis/Xpandables.Net/System.Validation/README.md

 ## 🎯 Overview

-`System.Primitives.Validation` provides the Specification pattern for encapsulating business rules and validation logic.
+`System.Validation` provides the Specification pattern for encapsulating business rules and validation logic.
 It includes composable specifications with LINQ support, rule validators, and integration with request pipelines for automatic validation.

 ### ✨ Key Features

 - 📋 **ISpecification<T>** - Specification pattern with expression-based criteria
 - 🔗 **Combinators** - And, Or, Not, All, Any for composing specifications
-- ✅ **IRuleValidator<T>** - Strongly-typed validation with ValidationResult
+- ✅ **IValidator<T> & DefaultValidator<T>** - Strongly-typed validation with synchronous and async helpers
+- 🧩 **CompositeValidator<T>** - Aggregate multiple validators for the same argument type
-- 🏭 **Factory Methods** - Equal, NotEqual, Contains, GreaterThan, LessThan, etc.
+- 🏭 **Specification Factory Methods** - Equal, NotEqual, Contains, GreaterThan, LessThan, etc.
-- 🔍 **LINQ Integration** - Use specifications in Where clauses
+- 🔍 **LINQ Integration** - Use specifications in Where clauses and repositories
+- 🧠 **ValidatorFactory / ValidatorProvider / ValidatorResolver** - Resolve validators dynamically through DI
+- 🧱 **AddXValidator / AddXValidators** - Register built-in and custom validators from assemblies
-- 🚀 **IRequiresValidation** - Marker interface for auto-validation in pipelines
+- 🚀 **IRequiresValidation** - Marker interface for automatic pipeline validation
-- 🧩 **Composite Validators** - Combine multiple validators

 ---